 Bloggers are slowly but surely taking over the world, and there’s nothing to stop you from being a part of it.
 As we mentioned earlier, you should choose a subject or cause that you're truly passionate about, and start writing.

 But what about actually setting up your blog?
 Well, while there are some dedicated blogging platforms out there, they're a bit limiting – often, your domain name (your website address) will need to contain their name as well as your blog's.
-In our opinion, the best way to start your own blog, and set it up for success, is to use a website builder.
+In our opinion, the best way to start your own blog, and set it up for success, is to use a website builder or ecommerce platform.

 Lots of website builders also provide top notch SEO tools to guide you in optimising your website for Google – meaning it'll rank more highly in the right Google search results pages, so more people find your blog.